kubeshark/docs/src/pages/en/pro.md

 ## COMMUNITY

 The COMMUNITY edition is offered at no cost and supports clusters of up to two nodes without imposing any capacity limits or licensing requirements.
-Clusters that exceed two nodes are eligible for a complimentary PRO license, available [here](https://console.kubeshark.co/), which includes 1,000,000 API calls per month at no additional charge.
+Clusters that exceed two nodes are eligible for a complimentary PRO license, available upon sign up.
+The Complimentary PRO license includes 100,000 API calls per month at no cost.

-For users operating larger clusters or requiring on-demand service, the ON-DEMAND tier is advisable to ensure sufficient capacity is always available.
-This tier also comes with a free trial that provides an extra 10 million API calls as complimentary capacity.

 Should additional capacity be necessary, please [reach out to us](https://kubeshark.co/contact-us).

 > To get started with the COMMUNITY edition, [install **Kubeshark**](/en/install).

+## PRO FIXED-PRICE

+**Predictable budget, based on the number of nodes.**

+- Our PRO license is our most popular license.
+- Unmetered use, for unlimited number of nodes.
+- Priced at $10 per node per month, paid annually.
+- This tier necessitates an active internet connection.

-## ON-DEMAND
+## PRO ON-DEMAND

+**Most useful option for on-demand usage.**

+Same as the PRO, only billed on-demand with no upfront fees.

+- A single license is valid for unlimited nodes & clusters.
-- Priced at $0.01 per 1,000 API calls, with billing typically occurring monthly or based on usage.
+- Priced at $0.1 per 1,000 API calls, with billing typically occurring monthly or based on usage.
-- A free trial offering 10 million API calls is included.
 - Pricing is transparent, with no hidden charges or obligatory commitments.
-- A 30-day, no-questions-asked refund policy is provided.
+- Users can use a credit card via [Stripe](https://console.kubeshark.co/?term=ON-DEMAND) or subscribe through an [AWS marketplace subscription](https://aws.amazon.com/marketplace/pp/prodview-2pnxmkjuvsvs2) subscription.
 - Capacity monitoring is facilitated through the [Admin Console](https://console.kubeshark.co/).

 ![Available Capacity](/capacity.png)